jhyche80-jpg/TaskManagerDashboard/README.md

 ```
 The y that I added contiols the y axis and if it is positive it will rise however if it is negative it will fall. to the positionm it is supposed to be in.
 9. How can I use local storage in the task manager.
 - It will go whereever the main task state lives(dashboard).
-It will also save task everytime they change ammd load when app starts
+It will also save task everytime they change and load when app starts
 ---
 ### Input ?
 - Task